Skip to main content

 United States (Global Edge Network)

 Vercel hosts and deploys our web application.
 When you access Particularly, your requests are routed through Vercel's global edge network.
 Vercel processes standard web server logs including IP addresses and user agent strings for security and performance optimization.
 We use Vercel's built-in DDoS protection and SSL/TLS encryption.
-Query data (URLs, domains, IPs) submitted through our diagnostic tools passes through Vercel's infrastructure but is not stored by Vercel.
+Query data (URLs, domains, IPs) submitted through our diagnostic tools passes through Vercel's infrastructure and may be retained in platform logs according to Vercel's policies.

 Data Processed